 Most commonly, pile reversal is the result of poor installation.
 If two pieces of carpet need to be seamed together in a room, the installer must ensure that the direction of the pile is consistent in both pieces.
 Otherwise, when the two pieces are joined they can actually look like two different carpets.

 Less commonly, the pile can actually change direction on a single piece of carpet.
 This is somewhat of a mystery in the industry.
 Sometimes, it is evident that the pile direction shifts in the direction of foot traffic.
 Other times, though, it has no apparent cause.

 In rare instances, the carpet comes straight from the manufacturer with the pile reversed on part of the roll.
 Unfortunately, reverse pile is not considered by carpet manufacturers to be a defect and therefore is not covered by warranty.

 The phenomenon of carpet reversing pile in a specific area is known as pooling.
 There is no identified cause for pooling.
 Typically, pooling occurs in a carpet that previously had no issue with pile direction or shading.

-To increase the confusion surrounding the issue, if a carpet that has experienced pooling is removed and replaced with another carpet, the pooling often reoccurs in the same area.
-This leads to the conclusion that in these cases, the issue is caused by something in the surrounding environment.
-The cause, though, has yet to be determined.
+To add to the confusion, if a carpet that has experienced pooling is removed and replaced with another carpet, the pooling often reoccurs in the same area.
+This seems to indicate that something—exactly what, is unclear—in the surrounding environment is causing the issue.

-As mentioned above, mid-length Saxonies tend to highlight reverse pile more than other styles of carpet.
+Again, mid-length Saxonies tend to highlight reverse pile more than other styles of carpet.
 Higher-density Saxonies tend to show pooling more than Saxonies with a lower face weight.
-To minimize the appearance of reverse pile, especially in areas where pooling has previously occurred, low-profile carpets in either cut pile or looped (berber) styles are the best options.
+To minimize the appearance of reverse pile, especially in areas where pooling has previously occurred, the best options are low-profile carpets in cut pile or looped (Berber) styles.